lizru/churn-lgbm-baseline/README.md

 # Baseline Customer Churn Prediction with LightGBM

-This project builds a baseline machine learning pipeline to predict customer churn using the Telco Customer Churn dataset from Kaggle.
+This project builds a baseline machine learning pipeline to predict customer churn.
 It uses a LightGBM classifier and includes model evaluation with key metrics, visualization, and SHAP explainability.

 ## Use